danniehansen/leadfamly-jwt-example/README.md

 # JWT example
-The following code snippet showcase an example of how you can construct JWT tokens that the LeadFamly platform will understand.
+The following code snippet showcase an example of how you can construct JWT tokens that the Leadfamly platform will understand.
 JWT example is written in PHP.

 ## Installation
 1. Clone repo